Pupil video: Mount Etna

 Mount Etna: An unforgettable eruption

-This Geography scheme of work video introduces pupils to one of Europe’s most famous volcanoes, Mount Etna, and the impact of its dramatic eruption in 1669.
-Pupils will learn where the volcano is located, how scientists monitor it today, and what made the 1669 eruption so dangerous.
+In this Geography video, pupils are introduced to one of Europe’s most famous volcanoes, Mount Etna, and the impact of its dramatic 1669 eruption.
+They learn where the volcano is located, how scientists monitor it today and what made the eruption so dangerous.

-Through this powerful story, children discover how lava flows destroyed villages, caused panic across cities, and led to new laws about diverting lava.
-The heroic actions of Diego and his team are explored, alongside the tragic consequences of the eruption.
-Pupils are encouraged to reflect on the risks and rewards of living near a volcano and will be prompted to consider the possible positives in the concluding question.
+Through this powerful story, the children discover how lava flows destroyed villages, caused panic across cities, and led to new laws on diverting lava.
+The heroic actions of Diego and his team are explored alongside the tragic consequences of the eruption.
+Pupils are encouraged to reflect on the risks and rewards of living near a volcano and consider the possible positives in the concluding discussion.

 See more of our Year 3 and Year 4 Geography scheme of work.